-Australia and United States are the two developed countries and have the regular standing in the world’s top ranking countries.
-Recently, there has been a massive growth observed in the GDP of Australia, and the trade pattern shows that the two nations have been successfully kept on the trading pact and have served each other’s interests.
-The Hofstede’s six cultural dimensions can show that how two countries have similarities in their cultures and on what basis they could be differentiated (Chávez, 2013).
+Australia and the United States are the two developed countries and have a regular standing among the world’s top-ranking countries.
+Recently, there has been a massive growth observed in the GDP of Australia, and the trade pattern shows that the two nations have successfully kept on the trading pact and have served each other’s interests.
+Hofstede’s six cultural dimensions can show how two countries have similarities in their cultures and on what basis they could be differentiated (Chávez, 2013).

 Power Distance